 I have checked a number of sources and the consensus is that you should store 5 to 10 pounds of salt per person as a one year supply.
 This seems like a lot to me but, given that salt is so cheap, there is no harm in stocking some for emergency purposes.
 And now that I think about it, with so many uses, I would recommend storing a bit more for use as barter currency.

-The other thing worth mentioning is that salt is easy to store.
+Remember that salt is easy to store.
 You can use Mylar bags, buckets or even re-processed jars or soda bottles.
 Just remember that you should not use an oxygen absorber because if you do, the salt will turn in to a solid brick!
 Use a moisture absorber instead.

 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!